elvis-gene/WordPress-Websites/README.md

 # WordPress-Websites
-Here you will find the list of all the WordPress websites I have built for myself and clients.
+Here you will find the list of all the WordPress websites I have built.

 ## [mmstealengineering.co.za](http://mmsteelengineering.co.za/)
 Website built for a construction company.